How Developers Engineer Test Cases: An Observational Study: Research Method

 \subsection{Recruitment Strategy}

-We attract participants via social media.
+\tsetwo{The goal of our recruitment strategy was to attract professional software developers with experience in writing test cases.
+Since it is not realistic to conduct random sampling of all software developers who fulfil these criteria, we employed convenience sampling.} We attract participants via social media.
 The first author of this paper tweeted about the study\footnote{\url{https://twitter.com/mauricioaniche/status/1273285692710432771}, in Brazilian Portuguese.}.
 In exchange for their participation, we offer a two-hour meet-up on software testing, where participants will have the chance to meet and talk about software testing with the first author of this paper.\footnote{This meet-up happened after the study, and therefore, did not bias the participants.} Given that all the respondents were Brazilians, we decided to allow participants to speak in Brazilian Portuguese, as we conjectured that speaking in their first language would make participants to better focus on tasks and on thinking-aloud.

 As a first step in the recruiting process, we ask participants to give us information about their background as developers.
 We ask the following questions: